 RAD, ISTD, PBT

-Sinead started dancing at the age of 5 with Wexford School of Ballet and Performing Arts.
-During her training her she studied Ballet, Modern and Tap, taking her examinations in RAD Ballet and ISTD Modern with the school.
+Sinéad started dancing at the age of 5 with Wexford School of Ballet and Performing Arts.
+During her training here she studied Ballet, Modern and Tap, taking her examinations in RAD Ballet and ISTD Modern with the school.
 On completing secondary school in Loreto, Wexford, she embarked on a Law Degree finishing with a BA Honours.
 She continued to dance throughout her studies, and finally decided to further her dance career.
 She successfully auditioned for Inchicore College of Further Education where she successfully passed her Diploma in Dance Instruction and obtained her Diploma in Dance Education both from the ISTD.
 Sinéad has also received a Certificate in Dance Education from the Royal Academy of Dance, London .
 Sinéad received a scholarship from the Leonardo Da Vinci Trust to attend an intensive dance programme in Vienna in the summer of 2011.
-During her studies in Inchicore, Sinead continued to work with as an Assistant Teacher with WSBPA, while also performing and acting as Dance Captain with Wexford Light Opera Society and Oyster Lane Theatre Group, and Wexford Pantomime Society, where she has also acted as Assistant Choreographer.
-Sinead is a qualified teacher of Progressing Ballet Technique (PBT) and is Resident Dance Teacher with Scoil Mhuire Primary School, Coolcotts.
-Sinéad is also a freelance dance teacher for adults and kids.
+During her studies in Inchicore, Sinead continued to work as an Assistant Teacher with WSBPA, while also performing and acting as Dance Captain with Wexford Light Opera Society and Oyster Lane Theatre Group, and Wexford Pantomime Society, where she has also acted as Assistant Choreographer.
+She has also worked with numerous dance and stage schools and is a qualified teacher of Progressing Ballet Technique (PBT) and is a freelance dance teacher for adults and children.

 Jonny Smith